quocha16/Garbage_Classifier/README.md

 2. Drag and drop an image, or click to upload.
 3. Click **"Analyze"**
 4. Wait for the processing pipeline to finish.
-5. View the classification result.
+5. View the result (Users can select an alternative prediction if the current result is incorrect, as the system provides the top 3 probabilities).

 ## Requirements